 During the first semester of enrollment, a Guidance Committee will be selected.
-The composition of this committee will be determined by the major advisor in consultation with the student.
+The composition of this committee will be determined by the major adviser in consultation with the student.
 One member of the Guidance Committee must be a tenure track faculty member in NRES.
-The M.S. committee shall consist of at least three faculty members, one of whom is the major advisor.
-For Ph.D. candidates, this committee is composed of at least four members, including the major advisor.
+The M.S. committee shall consist of at least three members, one of whom is the major adviser.
+For Ph.D. candidates, this committee is composed of at least four members, including the major adviser.
 At least three of these must be members of the Graduate Faculty, and at least two must have tenure.
+Graduate Faculty who have retired or resigned with tenure within the past five years can serve as tenured faculty members if approved by the Department Head.
 Usually, the Guidance Committee also serves as the Preliminary and Final Examination Committees.
 (See the Ph.D.
 PROGRAM section Preliminary Examination for Examination Committee requirements.)
 At least one member of the Guidance Committee must be a faculty member from a department other than NRES.
+Adjunct faculty can serve as advisers and/or as non-tenured committee members.
+Faculty or experts from other institutions can serve as non-tenured committee members after approval of the adviser and department.
+To seek approval, prospective committee members must supply a CV to the adviser and the adviser must submit this and a letter of justification to the Department for review.

-It is the function of the Guidance Committee to assist the major advisor and the student in developing an appropriate course of study and to review the detailed Research Proposal, once the preliminary plan has been outlined by the major advisor and the student.
+It is the function of the Guidance Committee to assist the major adviser and the student in developing an appropriate course of study and to review the detailed Research Proposal, once the preliminary plan has been outlined by the major adviser and the student.
 The role of the committee members is to offer helpful suggestions toward the most effective execution of the research effort.
 The Guidance Committee is required to sign approval of both the Research Proposal and the Plan of Study.